-- they are not excessively humping
+- They are not excessively humping

-- they are not displaying dominant behaviors (mounting, neck biting, etc.)
+- They are not displaying dominant behaviors (mounting, neck biting, etc.)

-- they are not inspiring dominant behaviors from other dogs due to their intact status
+- They are not inspiring dominant behaviors from other dogs due to their intact status

-- they are not creating an unsafe play environment
+- They are not creating an unsafe play environment

-- their presence is not influencing the overall peacefulness of the group
+- Their presence is not influencing the overall peacefulness of the group

-If you have a puppy who is intact, please also be aware that WOOF might have to play your pup in an alternate play yard (in the boarding building instead of the daycare building).
+If you have a puppy who is intact, please also be aware that WOOF might have to assign your pup in an alternate play yard (in the boarding building instead of the daycare building).
 We do this in the event an intact male puppy and intact female puppy come to play in the daycare on the same day.
 Although mating among puppies is unlikely, it is possible!
-WOOF will allow intact males and females under 6 months old to play together, but once they are over 6 months of age, we separate the boys from the girls – that’s when most vets advise that sexual maturity begins!
+WOOF will allow intact males and females under 6 months old to play together, but once they are over 6 months of age, we separate the boys from the girls – that’s when most vets advise that sexual maturity begins.